starlight-go/starlight/README.md

 ### (recently moved from github.com/natefinch/skyhook)

-Skyhook is a wrapper for google's [starlark](https://github.com/google/starlark) embedded python-like language.
+Skyhook is a wrapper for google's [starlark](https://github.com/google/starlark-go) embedded python-like language.
 Skyhook is intended to give you an easier-to-use interface for running starlark scripts directly from your Go programs.
-Skylark is a dialect of python, and has a Go native interpreter, so you can let your users extend your application without any external requirements.
+Starlark is a dialect of python, and has a Go native interpreter, so you can let your users extend your application without any external requirements.